Yesha2004/milestone2/README.md

 Open Postman and create a new POST request
 URL: http://localhost:3000/books
 Go to the Body tab, select raw, and choose JSON format.
-Enter the data for a new book:
+Enter the data for a new book.
 Click Send.
 ![insert](https://github.com/user-attachments/assets/bcbc6862-c8d9-4139-9e84-906384940902)